chrisdavenport/service/README.md

 ### Adding custom middleware to the command and query buses

+Part of the power of using a command bus is that it can be wrapped with custom middleware to take care of a wide variety of tasks that would otherwise be quite difficult.

-At the present time this can only be done by registering your own command and query buses with the DI container.
+However, at the present time customising the middleware can only be done by registering your own command and/or query buses with the DI container.